SybelBlue/slides/main-slides.md

 7. Write your solution (BYOL)
 8. Write your spec

-Note: - no longer blocking on PrairieLearn, but still need it
+Note: no longer blocking on PrairieLearn, but still need it
-- human readable output
-- prompt embellishment, reference solution presentation.

 +++ <!-- .slide: data-auto-animate -->